 What Areas of the Body Are Affected by Peripheral Neuropathy?

 Answer: Literally all of the areas within the body, apart from the central nervous system and brain, can be affected by peripheral neuropathy.
 Think for a moment about which parts of the body don’t have peripheral nerves, and you’ll come up with nothing more than the central nervous system and the brain.
 In other words, your neuropathy problem can impact everything from the vascular system, to the digestive tract, and more.
-However, most commonly it appears within the feet and legs.
+However, most commonly it appears in the extremities like the hands and within the feet or legs.

 What Is the Progression of Symptoms for Peripheral Neuropathy?